4 Solutions to Fix Android System Crash Issue

 1. Download and install the software on your PC.
-Run the software and then using a USB, connect your device to the PC.
+Run the software and then select Data Recovery feature. using a USB, connect your device to the PC.

-2. Select “Data Extraction (Damaged Device)” and then tick on the type of data you want to retrieve from the crashed Android phone.
+2. Select “Recover from broken phone” from the left tab and then tick on the type of data you want to retrieve from the crashed Android phone.
 Then click “Next”.

-4. Now press the volume down, power and home button on your device together to boot the phone in Download Mode.
+5. Now press the volume down, power and home button on your device together to boot the phone in Download mode.

-5. As long as you phone is in Download mode, the software will start to download the recovery package.
+6. As long as you phone is in Download mode, the software will start to analyze phone data.

-6. Finally, the process will take a few minutes to scan and display your phone data.
-Select “Recover” to retrieve all data on your PC as a backup.
+7. Finally, the process will take a few minutes to scan and display your phone data.
+Select “Recover to Computer” to retrieve all data on your PC as a backup.